rbender/SimpleSensors/README.md

 - `getSensor(int index)`: Gets a sensor by its index in the array.
 Useful for looping over the sensors in the collection.
 - `getSensor(char* id)`: Gets a sensor by its short id.

-Sensor data is read and output via Emitters.
-The library currently includers two emitter implementations: One that outputs plain text and one that outputs JSON.
+Sensor data is read and output via SensorStreamers.
+The library currently includers two streamer implementations: One that outputs plain text and one that outputs JSON.
 Both use the Arduino "Print" interface which is supported by Serial connections and other libraries.

-A separate project will support emitting over Ethernet and WiFi.
+A separate project will support streaming sensor data over Ethernet and WiFi.

 ##JSON Format